colevscode/tidal-cv/README.md

 ## Usage

 Note: generally the synths defined by tidal-cv send DC signals with values between `-1` and `1`.
-What your soundcard does with this depends on how it's configured.
+What your audio adapter does with this depends on how it's configured.
 I'm using an [ES-9](https://www.expert-sleepers.co.uk/es9.html) which multiplies the signal by 10, generating `-10v` to `+10v`.

 The following cv and gate synths are created by tidal-cv: